-The E0C88112 microcomputer features the E0C88 (Model 3) CMOS 8-bit core CPU along with 12K bytes of ROM, 256 bytes of RAM, three different timers and a serial interface with optional asynchronization or clock synchronization.
-Also provided is the E0C88104, which has the same peripheral circuits and is configured with 4K bytes of ROM.
+The E0C88365 microcomputer features the E0C88 (Model 3) CMOS 8-bit core CPU along with 64K bytes of ROM, 3K bytes of RAM, three different timers and a serial interface with optional asynchronization or clock synchronization.

 These devices are fully operable over a wide range of voltages, and can perform high speed operations even at low voltage.
-Like all the equipment in the EOC Family, these microcomputers have low power consumption.

-A 19-bit external address bus and 4 bits chip enable signals make it possible for these microcomputers to control up to $512K \times 4$ bytes of memory, making them ideal for high performance data bank systems.
+Like all the equipment in the E0C Family, these microcomputers have low power consumption.
+A 19-bit external address bus and 4 bits chip enable signals make it possible for these microcomputers to control up to $512K \times 4$ bytes of memory, making them ideal for high performance data bank and pager systems.